Video Enhancement with Task-Oriented Flow: Appendices

-For video denoising/deblocking, the image processing module uses the same six-layer convolutional structure (3 convolutional layers and 3 ReLU layers) as interpolation, but without the residual structure.
+For video denoising/deblocking, the image processing module uses the same six-layer convolutional structure (three convolutional layers and three ReLU layers) as interpolation, but without the residual structure.
 We have also tried the residual structure for denoising/deblocking, but there is no significant improvement.

-For video super-resolution, the image processing module consists of 4 pairs of convolutional layers and ReLU layers.
-The kernel sizes for these four layers are 9x9, 9x9, 1x1 and 1x1 respectively (with zero padding), and the numbers of output channels are 64, 64, 64, and 3 respectively.
+For video super-resolution, the image processing module consists of four pairs of convolutional layers and ReLU layers.
+The kernel sizes for these four layers are 9$\times$9, 9$\times$9, 1$\times$1, and 1$\times$1 (with zero padding), and the numbers of output channels are 64, 64, 64, and 3.

-\myparagraph{Mask Network} Similar to our flow estimation module, our mask estimation network is also a 4-level convolutional neural network pyramid as in \fig{fig:mask_net}.
-Each level consists of the same sub-network structure with 5 sets of 7x7 convolutional (with zero padding), batch normalization and ReLU layers, but an independent set of parameters (output channels are 32, 64, 32, 16, and 2 respectively).
-For the first level, the input to the network is a concatenation of two estimated optical flow fields (4 channels after concatenation), and the output is a concatenation of two estimated masks (1 channel per mask).
-From the second level, the inputs to the network switch to a concatenation of 1) two estimated optical flow fields at that resolution, and 2) bilinear-upsampled masks from the previous level (the resolution is twice of the previous level).
+\myparagraph{Mask network. } Similar to our flow estimation module, our mask estimation network is also a four-level convolutional neural network pyramid as in \fig{fig:mask_net}.
+Each level consists of the same sub-network structure with five sets of 7$\times$7 convolutional (with zero padding), batch normalization and ReLU layers, but an independent set of parameters (output channels are 32, 64, 32, 16, and 2).
+For the first level, the input to the network is a concatenation of two estimated optical flow fields (four channels after concatenation), and the output is a concatenation of two estimated masks (one channel per mask).
+From the second level, the input to the network switch to a concatenation of, first, two estimated optical flow fields at that resolution, and second, bilinear-upsampled masks from the previous level (the resolution is twice of the previous level).
 In this way, the first level mask network estimates a rough mask, and the rest refines high frequency details of the mask.

+We use cycle consistencies to obtain the ground truth occlusion mask for pre-training the mask network.
+For two consecutive frames $I_1$ and $I_2$, we calculate the forward flow $v_{12}$ and the backward flow $v_{21}$ using the pre-trained flow network.
+Then, for each pixel $p$ in image $I_1$, we first map it to $I_2$ using $v_{12}$ and then map it back to $I_1$ using $v_{21}$.
+If it maps to a different point rather to $p$ (up to an error threshold of two pixels), then this point is considered to be occluded.